krmdel/120_days_of_CUDA_challenge/README.md

 ## Transformers

 ## Day 32
-- Implementation of positional encoding for transformers in CUDA
+- Implementation of positional encoding  in CUDA

 ## Day 33
-- Implementation of tokenizer for transformers in CUDA
+- Implementation of tokenizer in CUDA

 ## Day 34
 - Implementation of scaled dot-product attention in CUDA